Serbia–NATO relations

-Since 15 January 2015, the relationship between Serbia and the North Atlantic Treaty Organization (NATO) has been regulated in the context of an Individual Partnership Action Plan (IPAP).
+Since 2015, the relationship between Serbia and the North Atlantic Treaty Organization (NATO) has been regulated in the context of an Individual Partnership Action Plan (IPAP).

 Background

 Yugoslavia's communist government sided with the Eastern Bloc at the beginning of the Cold War, but pursued a policy of neutrality following the Tito–Stalin split in 1948.
 It was a founding member of the Non-Aligned Movement in 1961.
 Since that country's dissolution most of its successor states have joined NATO, but the largest of them, Serbia, has maintained Yugoslavia's policy of neutrality.

-1992–2006: Yugoslav Wars, non-alignment
+1992–2006: Yugoslav Wars, NATO bombing, non-alignment

-The NATO intervention in Bosnia and Herzegovina in 1992 against Bosnian-Serbian forces during the Bosnian War and in 1999 in the Kosovo War by bombing targets in Serbia (then part of FR Yugoslavia) strained relations between Serbia and NATO..
+The NATO intervention in Bosnia and Herzegovina in 1995 against Bosnian-Serbian forces during the Bosnian War and in 1999 in the Kosovo War by bombing targets in Serbia (then part of FR Yugoslavia) strained relations between Serbia and NATO.
 After the overthrow of President Slobodan Milošević, Serbia wanted to improve its relations with NATO.
 However membership in the military alliance remained highly controversial, because among political parties and large sections of society there were still resentments due to the bombings in 1999.
 In the years under Prime Minister Zoran Đinđić the country (then Serbia and Montenegro) did not rule out joining NATO.
 However, after Đinđić's assassination in 2003, Serbia increasingly started pursuing a course of military neutrality.
-Serbia's Parliament passed a resolution in 2007 which declared their military neutrality until such time as a referendum was held on the issue.
+National Assembly of Serbia passed a resolution in 2007 which declared their military neutrality until such time as a referendum was held on the issue.